nicocvn/hephaistos/README.md

 * cross-platform support for project configuration, build and install steps,
 * can be used as the project format in [CLion].

-This project was originally developed for personal projects and then got sanitized to be used in production at Sendyne Corp.

 ## Project description ##
 The project is a collection of [CMake] scripts grouped into a module named Hephaistos.
 In order to use the module, it is sufficient to include the main script [Hephaistos.cmake](Hephaistos.cmake).